kaashif/transcript-search/README.md

 The raw data is just the transcripts.
 They are human-readable and located in the `transcripts` directory.
-I wrote a parser that parses them, so they are also machine-readable (see `Data.Stargate.Parse` for the parser).
+I wrote a parser that parses them, so they are also machine-readable (see `Transcript.Parse` for the parsers).

 The web app itself doesn't read the raw transcripts, but preprocessed and preformatted versions of them.